-Strong Mayors – Shifting The Municipal Governance Model - Real Estate - Canada
+Strong Mayors – Shifting The Municipal Governance Model

 (d) Chief Administrative Officer

-The heads of council of designated municipalities under the Municipal Act, 2001 are assigned the powers of the chief administrative officer under section 229, which will extend to the exercise of general control and management of the affairs of the municipality for the purpose of ensuring its efficient and effective operation.
-This marks a monumental shift of responsibility.
-The chief administrative officer in a strong mayor system will be relegated to essentially the role of chief of staff to the head of council.

-The mayor of Toronto is not assigned the powers of the chief administrative officer in the City of Toronto Act, 2006, but is given permissive authority to appoint the CAO.
+The heads of council of designated municipalities under the Municipal Act, 2001 are assigned the powers of the municipality under section 229.
+The power of the municipality under section 229 is to appoint a chief administrative officer (which includes the power to remove the chief administrative officer).
+The chief administrative officer in a strong mayor system will essentially be relegated to the role of chief of staff to the head of council, although the chief administrative officer remains responsible to council as a whole.
+The mayor of Toronto is also given permissive authority to appoint the CAO by section 226.3 of the City of Toronto Act, 2006.

 (e) Structure of Municipal Organization